Unvanquished/Unvanquished/README.md

 #### Downloading the game's assets

 If you don't have the assets, you can download them first.
+You can download an universal zip from the [download page](https://unvanquished.net/download/), here is the [link to the latest version](https://unvanquished.net/download/zip).
+The `pkg/` folder would have to be stored next to your `daemon` binary.

-The package downloader script can use `aria2c`, `curl` or `wget`, `aria2c` is recommended.
+Otherwise you can use the package downloader script.
+This script can use `aria2c`, `curl` or `wget`, `aria2c` is recommended.

 You can do `./download-paks --help` for more options.

 ```sh